MartyMacGyver/ESP32-Digital-RGB-LED-Drivers/README.md

 ### ESP-IDF build notes - Important!

+*The ESP-IDF version is WIP right now.* The ESP-IDF varies so regularly and so significantly it's more difficult to keep up with it, versus the abstracted Arduino-ESP32 interfaces.
+I'm working on making it buildable with v3.2.2 and later sub-versions.

+While the Arduino-ESP32 side is my main focus, the ESP-IDF build is actually very similar but more manual (demo*.ino --> main.cpp, and the header and source libs aren't in their canonical locations by default).
+Beyond convenience, there was no real value in maintaining duplicate copies of the code and libraries as I did previously (and symlinks in the repo are specifically disallowed in Arduino).
+That said, I'm working on at least having the main sample demo working for the IDF side.

 There are ESP-IDF SDK settings that need to be changed to equal the Arduino-ESP32 defaults.
 The `Tick Rate` and `CPU Frequency` need to be adjusted, otherwise the ESP-IDF build will run significantly more slowly.

 Please see the `sdkconfig.defaults` file for details.
 If you run `make menuconfig` or `make sdkconfig` this file will be parsed for initial settings ONLY if `sdkconfig` doesn't exist.
 However, this file will be processed every time you run `make defconfig`.